programjames/MovieEffect/README.md

 pip install opencv-python
 ```

 My program removes the sound from the video, but there is an easy fix with the moviepy module.
 I have included this fix under "fixaudio.py".
+It is important to not run this from the IDLE, but instead the terminal or command line (with `python fixaudio.py`).
 Often moviepy can be installed with the command:
 ```
 pip install moviepy
 ```